Oliver Barbosa

 Oliver Barbosa (born September 29, 1986) is a Filipino chess grandmaster.
 He earned his International Master title in 2008 and his grandmaster title in 2011.
 Barbosa won the 10th Parsvnath International Grandmasters Tournament in New Delhi, with 9.5/11 and an astounding Tournament Performance Rating (TPR) of 2710.
-By winning the said tournament, he also raised his ELO Live Rating from 2573 to 2627 as he gained 53.8 ELO rating points to become the Philippines 3rd Super GM.
+By winning the said tournament, he also raised his ELO Live Rating from 2573 to 2627 as he gained 53.8 ELO rating points.
 He earned his first GM norm in the Asian Individual in Mashad, Iran and his second norm in the Philippines National Championships.
 In 2014, he tied for 1st–2nd with Francisco Vallejo Pons in the Thailand Open Chess Championship.

 He has trained with Wesley So and John Paul Gomez.
+These days, he coaches kids at the Speyer School.

 Chess career

 World Junior Chess Championship

 GM Barbosa joined the 43rd edition of the World Junior Chess Championship held at Kochi, Kerala, India in 2004 won by Indian GM Pentala Harikrishna.
 The then untitled Barbosa but with an ELO of 2311 (36th seed among 72 players) tied for 15th-21st places eventually ending up in 19th place after tie-breaks just behind compatriot Mark Paragua who placed 18th.
 Barbosa and Paragua both scored 7.5/13 posting identical records of 6 wins, 3 draws and 4 losses with Barbosa posting a TPR of 2423.